-Dulla is responsible for managing our project in Kilwa District that is funded by Songas Ltd. He works closely with six fishing communities in Kilwa to strengthen their capacity to manage marine and coastal resources sustainably.
+Dulla is responsible for our fisheries management projects in Kilwa and Lindi Districts.
+He works closely with fishing communities to strengthen their capacity to manage marine and coastal resources sustainably.

 Omari has worked for Sea Sense since the very beginning in 2001.
 He lives and works in Mafia Island and plays a critical role in all of our community conservation programmes.
 He has an infinite supply of knowledge and wisdom and his tireless efforts have had a real impact on coastal communities in Tanzania.